MAP Violation: Top Tips for Preventing Pricing Violations

 So, a MAP policy violation, or simply a MAP violation, is when a retailer breaches its agreement with the manufacturer, by advertising the product below the price set by the manufacturer in the MAP policy.

-Just last year, Costco’s price violation with the popular shoemaker Birkenstock leaked into the public eye when Birkenstock told The Business Insider Costco is selling its shoes for one-third of the authorized price – and that Costco isn’t even an authorized seller.
+In 2020, Costco's price violation with the popular shoemaker Birkenstock leaked into the public eye when Birkenstock told The Business Insider Costco was selling its shoes for one-third of the authorized price; Costco isn't even an authorized seller.

 In the competitive online space, MAP violations are more likely to strike when there are numerous sellers cluttering the market, and someone's eager to scoop up more customers for themselves by lowering prices and offering discount coupons and codes.

 MAP violations are also common among non-compliant sellers who use automatic repricing software to stay competitive.
-These tools briefly violate MAP policies in a flash by automatically comparing the sellers’ prices to the competition, and then strategically dipping the price low to outcompete rivals.
+These tools briefly violate MAP policies by automatically comparing sellers' prices to the competition and strategically dipping the price low to outcompete rivals.

 Why pricing violations should matter to brands